nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-3.md

 `nuxeoctl` has now a quiet option to not print the launcher command to the logs.

-This can be useful in some cases where confidential datas are logged to ```nuxeoctl.log```, mainly when `nuxeoctl` is used to encrypt properties.
+This can be useful in some cases where confidential data are logged to `nuxeoctl.log`, mainly when `nuxeoctl` is used to encrypt properties.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30265](https://jira.nuxeo.com/browse/NXP-30265)